Asahi Shinbun Tokyo Local News Reporter Harada Akemi

 The Influence of BL; Recognizing and Eliminating Prejudice

-So it seems like people are creating and consuming BL with that in mind.
+So it seems that people are creating and consuming BL with that in mind.
 On one hand, it’s just entertainment, but on the other hand, it is recognizing and helping to eliminate prejudice rooted in society.
-Could BL really have such a big influence?!
+Could BL really have such a big influence?

 “I feel a responsibility as a fujoshi”

 Kakuno and the “evolved” type of individuals identified by Mizoguchi seem to be the considerate type.

 Regarding the existence of insensitive-type fujoshi, there were some who said, “I feel a responsibility as a fujoshi”.